RayC206/rayc206/README.md

 # 💫 About Me:
-Hi there, My name is Ray and I'm a Full-Stack Software Engineer based in Washington State.
+ My name is Ray and I'm a Full-Stack Software Engineer based in Washington State.
 Before becoming a software engineer, I worked as a Patient Care Technician, which gave me valuable experience working in a team and solving problems under pressure.

 As a software engineer, I enjoy creating new projects, collaborating with other engineers, and continuously learning new languages and technologies to improve my skills.
 In my free time, I am a passionate video game player (especially RPGs), amateur photographer, avid hiker, and fitness enthusiast.